hoholms/graph-application/README.md

     - Explores nodes by going as deep as possible, then backtracking.
 3. **Bron\-Kerbosch**:
     - Finds a maximal independent set in an undirected graph through a recursive algorithm.
+4. **Minimum Spanning Tree (MST) using Prim's algorithm**:
+    - Constructs a minimum spanning tree from a weighted graph.

 ## Build and Run